jae1e/CarND-Advanced-Lane-Lines/README.md

 ---

 Using rectified binary images, lane detection can be carried out.
 Along the X axis, a histogram of the number of the pixels was generated and two peaks of the histogram was selected for the base positions to find lane lines.
 The rectangle kernel (green rectangles) was extended toward y axis, starting from the base positions.
 The kernels were following the dense clusters of the pixels, and the pixels within the kernel were marked (red and blue pixels).
 Finally, quadratic polynomial fitting was done using the marked pixels (yellow lines), and the quadratic equations of the left and right lanes were obtained.
+Lane detection in the video can be done fastly.
+Considering that the video is the flow of images, lane lines are changing conitnuously through the images, so lane line pixels can be searched around the detected lines from the previous image.
+But if lane detection has problem in the previous image, this method will return bad searching area.
+To prevent this, sanity check of the base points is needed.

 <p align="center">
   <img src="./output_images/7_lane_detection_binary.png" width="500">